kermitt2/biblio-glutton/Readme.md

 In case you are only interested by the Open Access URL for a bibliographical object, the open Access resolver API returns the OA PDF link (URL) only via an identifier:

-- return best Open Access URL
+- return the best Open Access URL if available
     - `GET host:port/service/oa?doi=DOI` return the best Open Accss PDF url for a given DOI
     - `GET host:port/service/oa?pmid=PMID` return the best Open Accss PDF url for a given PMID
     - `GET host:port/service/oa?pmc=PMC` return the best Open Accss PDF url for a given PMC ID
-    - `GET host:port/service/oa?pii=PII` return the best Open Accss PDF url for a given Elsevier ID
+    - `GET host:port/service/oa?pii=PII` return the best Open Accss PDF url for a given PII ID

+- return the best Open Access URL and ISTEX PDF URL if available
+    - `GET host:port/service/oa_istex?doi=DOI` return the best Open Accss PDF url and ISTEX PDF url for a given DOI
+    - `GET host:port/service/oa_istex?pmid=PMID` return the best Open Accss PDF url and ISTEX PDF url for a given PMID
+    - `GET host:port/service/oa_istex?pmc=PMC` return the best Open Accss PDF url and ISTEX PDF url for a given PMC ID
+    - `GET host:port/service/oa_istex?pii=PII` return the best Open Accss PDF url and ISTEX PDF url for a given PII ID

 ### cURL examples